 - (a) Who may receive PBV assistance? - (1) The BHA may select Families who are Participants in the BHA's tenant-based voucher program and Families who have applied for admission to the voucher program. - (2) Except for voucher participants (determined eligible at original admission to the voucher program), the BHA may only select families determined eligible for admission at commencement of PBV assistance. - (3) The BHA maintains site based waiting lists for each PBV Development in its portfolio.
-An otherwise eligible applicant has the ability to apply for any and all open site based waiting lists - (4) An Eligible applicant with the earliest approval date, Priority and/or Preference(s) will receive one offer of an apartment of appropriate size at a PBV site of choice.
-Failure to accept the first housing offer will result in the withdrawal from the particular site where the offer was made.
+An otherwise eligible applicant has the ability to apply for any and all open site based waiting lists.